21 Gift Ideas for 60-Year-Old Men (That They’ll Actually Want)

 6. A Heated Throw for Cosy Campervan Nights

 Whether you're lounging at home or bundled up in the back of your campervan, a heated throw is the ultimate winter comfort.
-This one from Silentnight is super soft, has 9 heat settings, and automatically switches off so you don’t overdo it.
+Look for multiple heat settings and auto shut-off so you don’t overdo it.
 It’s energy-efficient too — ideal if you're watching your power usage.

 7. Photo Calendar Featuring Family Moments